MarkMinia/Project3/README.md

-# SQL Database Creation: Anime Recommendations 2020
+# SQL Database Creation: Anime Recommendations
 #### [Original CSV](https://github.com/MarkMinia/Project3/blob/main/Dataset/anime.csv)
 #### [Cleaned CSV](https://github.com/MarkMinia/Project3/blob/main/Dataset/anime_cleaned.csv)

 #### [Kaggle Link](https://www.kaggle.com/datasets/hernan4444/anime-recommendation-database-2020)

+##### Anime shows and movies are an interest of mine and it is what lead me to choosing this dataset.
+The purpose of this project is to further explore SQL queries and Excel tools by creating my own database.
-##### The dataset downloaded from Kaggle contained over 17,562 rows and 35 columns.
-When going through the dataset in Excel, I performed the following:
+##### The dataset downloaded from Kaggle contained over 17,562 rows, 35 columns, and it was rated a 10 on usability.
+When going through the CSV, I performed the following actions in Excel:
 - ##### Remove duplicates
 - ##### Adjust id column series to be in order
 - ##### Replace 'Unknown' and blank cells with 'NULL' for text columns
 - ##### Replace blank cells with 0 for numeric columns
-- ##### Identify cells with lists seperated by commas and create individual columns for each value
+- ##### Trim spaces and seperate lists delimited by commas and create individual columns for each value
 - ##### Change the dates to be the same format
 - ##### Edit labels in preperation for SQL import